ChandlerH3/Facespace/README.md

 ## Setup
 This project was to practice React, routing, and Node.js.

-## Setup

-This repository contains a frontend and a backend folder.
-This means that each folder is a complete environment (`package.json`, `/node_modules`).
-They are completely independent.
-You cannot reference code from one environment in the other environment.

-Generally speaking, the frontend will query the backend via calls to the server endpoints.

 ### The Frontend

 1. Open a terminal in VS Code